 How is the penalty calculated?

-- If the return is not received by 15th January, currently an initial penalty of £200.00 is imposed (the maximum that can be imposed initially is £300), followed by further daily penalties of £10.00 (maximum £50) per day until the return is received.
+- If the return is not received by the filing deadline, currently an initial penalty of £200.00 is imposed (the maximum that can be imposed initially is £300), followed by further daily penalties of £10.00 (maximum £50) per day until the return is received.

 - If your return is received within 10 days of the initial penalty being imposed, no further daily penalties will be charged, however if your form comes in on day 15, then you will be charged a further £150.
 Your penalty won't exceed £1,000.